Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Related Work

 \textbf{Voting-based methods} have a long history in pose estimation.
-Before the use of artificial intelligence became widespread, first the Hough Transform~\cite{duda1972hough} and RANSAC~\cite{fischler1981ransac} and subsequently methods such as pose clustering~\cite{Olson97efficientpose} and geometric hashing~\cite{geometric-hashing} were widely used to localize both simple geometric shapes and full 6 DoF object pose.
+Before artificial intelligence became widespread, first the Hough Transform~\cite{duda1972hough} and RANSAC~\cite{fischler1981ransac} and subsequently methods such as pose clustering~\cite{Olson97efficientpose} , image retrieval~\cite{brogan2021fast,schonberger2016vote} and geometric hashing~\cite{geometric-hashing} were widely used to localize simple geometric shapes, objects in images and full 6 DoF object pose.
 Hough Forests~\cite{HoughForest}, while learning-based, still required hand-crafted feature descriptors.
-Voting was also extended to 3D point cloud images, such as 4PCS~\cite{amo_fpcs_sig_08} and its variations~\cite{4pcs,Super4PCS}, which used RANSAC-style congruent extraction to estimate affine-invariant poses.
+Voting was also extended to 3D point cloud images, such as 4PCS~\cite{amo_fpcs_sig_08} and its variations~\cite{4pcs,Super4PCS}, to estimate affine-invariant poses.

-Following the advent of CNNs, hybrid methods emerged which combined aspects of both data-driven and classical voting approaches.
-Both ~\cite{hu2019segmentation} and ~\cite{pvnet} conclude with RANSAC-based keypoint voting, whereas Deep Hough Voting~\cite{houghnet} proposed a complete MLP pipline of keypoint localization using a series of convolutional layers as the voting module.
+Following the advent of CNNs, hybrid methods emerged combining aspects of both data-driven and classical voting approaches.
+Both \cite{hu2019segmentation} and \cite{pvnet} conclude with RANSAC-based keypoint voting, whereas Deep Hough Voting~\cite{houghnet} proposed a complete MLP pipeline of keypoint localization using a series of convolutional layers as the voting module.
 To estimate keypoints, two different deep learning-based voting schemes have appeared~\cite{pvnet,posecnn,hu2019segmentation,houghnet}, the proposed scheme introducing a third.
-At training, all four schemes regress a distinct quantity that relates positions of pixels to keypoints.
+At training, all voting schemes regress a distinct quantity that relates positions of pixels to keypoints.
 At inference, this quantity is estimated for each pixel, and is cast into an accumulator space in a voting process.
-Accumulator spaces can be 2D~\cite{posecnn,hu2019segmentation,houghnet} representing image space, or more recently 3D~\cite{pvnet} representing the camera reference frame.
-Following voting, peaks in accumulator space indicate the positions of the keypoints in the 2D image or 3D camera frame.
+Accumulator spaces can cover the 2D~\cite{posecnn,hu2019segmentation,houghnet} image space, or more recently the 3D~\cite{pvnet} camera reference frame.
+After voting, peaks in accumulator space indicate positions of keypoints in the 2D image or 3D camera frame.